A Study of Prucalopride For Functional Constipation in Children and Teenagers

 • Prucalopride succinate

-Experimental: Part A: High Dose Group
+Experimental: Part A: High Dose Prucalopride

-Participants weighing < 50 kg will receive a daily dose of 0.08 mg/kg prucalopride oral solution (will draw the required volume from two bottle of 0.4 mg/mL to account for the daily dose assigned) QD or participants weighing >= 50 kg will receive a two dose of 2 mg prucalopride oral tablet during 12 weeks of treatment period.
-Volume of the oral solution will be based on the participants BW at the randomization visit.
+Participants weighing <50 kg will receive 0.08 mg/kg of prucalopride oral solution (will draw the required volume from two bottles of 0.4 mg/mL to account for the daily dose assigned), QD or participants weighing ≥50 kg will receive two 2 mg of prucalopride oral tablets, QD, during 12 weeks of treatment period in Part A. Prucalopride (oral solution or tablet) will be dosed depending on the participant's BW at the randomization visit.

 Other Names: